 Your brain is doing a huge effort to differentiate, understand, and imitate the sounds you’re actively listening to.

 This means your brain is definitely multi-tasking.
 So, well done!

 What are the benefits of the speech shadowing technique?

 Speech shadowing helps you improve your listening skills

-This may sound pretty obvious: if you’re listening of course that you’re practicing your listening skills.
+This may sound pretty obvious: if you’re listening, of course, you’re practicing your listening skills.